HomeNext Gen IT-InfraMonitoring & ManagementCyber SecurityBCP / DRAutomationDecoded

 • Real-world example of blocking ransomware traffic

-Core Elements of Threat Prevention in Cato
+Core Threat Prevention Engines in Cato SASE

 Cybersecurity threat dashboard showing blocked IPS, DNS, and malware threats with timelines, heatmaps, and top countries.
 Key insights highlight ransomware, DNS, and malicious signatures targeting enterprises in GCC and Africa